Richard Belzer of ‘Law and Order’ fame dies: reports

 Comedy Central, the television network home for comics and comedy sitcoms, posted a tribute on Twitter that reads: “Richard Belzer was a trailblazing comedian who influenced generations of stand-ups.
 His voice will be missed.”

-According to his online biography, before hitting it big in showbiz, Belzer worked as a teacher, census-taker, jewelry salesman, dockworker, and a reporter for several Connecticut newspapers.
+According to his online biography, before hitting it big in showbiz, Belzer worked as a teacher, census taker, jewelry salesman, dockworker, and reporter for several Connecticut newspapers.

 Belzer is survived by his wife and former “Homicide” co-star, Harlee McBride.